AlexanderSlokov/Ginnungagap/README.md

 I am an Infra guy, a guy that we usually call him "blue-collar servant for the DevOps and Dev teams."

 Most the time I hate `npm` in particular, and the whole JS ecosystem for short.
-But my dev team is keep using `npm` and force me to run `npm install --no-dev`, hilariously.
-In the past 6 months, there were 2 major supply chain attack aim directly to `npm`, the `Salam Hulud 2.0` and just right now, near April's fool: `Axios` outbreak.
+But my dev team is keep using `npm` and force me to run `npm install --no-dev`.
+Hilariously in the past 6 months, there were 2 major supply chain attack aim directly to `npm`, the `Shai-Hulud 2.0: The Return` and just right now, near April's fool: `Axios` outbreak.

 I CAN NOT TAKE IT ANYMORE!
 EVERYTIME I TOUCH JAVASCRIPT, SOMETHING BREAKS, SOMEWHERE!